Food Safety while travelling

 - Are showing signs of Jaundice (skin or the whites of the eyes turn yellow)

-- Symptoms are Severe (Very frequent episodes of vomiting and diarrhea, severe abdominal pain, confusion, signs of dehydration or feel the sickest you’ve ever been)
+- Symptoms are Severe (Very frequent episodes of vomiting and/or diarrhea, severe abdominal pain, confusion, signs of dehydration or feel the sickest you’ve ever been)

 Going to a doctor in a foreign country can be overwhelming especially when you’re not feeling well.
 Before heading out, ask the hotel concierge if they can arrange for a Dr to come to your hotel room instead.
 If this is not possible, hop on Facebook, find an expat community and ask them for hospital and/or physician recommendations.
 If you are close to an embassy, they often provide recommendations as well.
 Remember to bring your passport and debit/credit card to the hospital.